lucasrumney94/Asteroids/README.md

 # Asteroids
-A tribute to the game _Asteroids (1979)_ in our Game Engine written in C++ using GLFW, GLM, and GLEW.
+A tribute to the game _Asteroids (1979)_ in our Game Engine.
+Written in C++ using GLFW, GLM, and GLEW.

 [![Generic badge](https://img.shields.io/badge/Status-WIP-Yellow.svg)](https://shields.io/)